 Today, manufacturers can still employ malleable iron in a variety of products in which the generation of a high volume of uniform parts within tight tolerance ranges does not represent the paramount concern.

-It frequently contributes to the creation of small parts intended for extensive subsequent machining and finishing operations.
+It frequently contributes to the creation of

 Applications for malleable iron today exist within numerous industrial sectors, including agriculture, electronics, consumer goods, and construction.